bioinfo-pf-curie/geniac/utils/docs/process.rst

 .. note::

    Depending on the source code you added, the arguments of the `ExternalProject_Add <https://cmake.org/cmake/help/latest/module/ExternalProject.html>`_  function may be different.
-Refer to the documentation for more details.
+Refer to the cmake documentation for more details.

 .. important::

-   Always install the binary in ``${CMAKE_BINARY_DIR}/externalProject/bin)``.
+   Always install the binary in ``${CMAKE_BINARY_DIR}/externalProject/bin)`` (note that CMAKE_BINARY_DIR is actually the build directory you have created to configure and build the pipeline, see :ref:`install-page`).

 *label*
 +++++++